-Brightspace Quizzes: You will take five (5) chapter quizzes over the course of Unit I. Your completion of each quiz will count for both a grade and your attendance in the online portion of the course.
+Brightspace Quizzes: You will take five (5) chapter quizzes over the course of Unit 1.
+The quizzes will all be taken on Brightspace and all five quizzes will be due by the day of the Midterm Exam Review.
+Each quiz will be worth 25 points

-Zoom Class Discussion Days: Over the course of Unit I, we will have five Zoom classes devoted to group and class discussion.
+Class Discussion Days: Over the course of Unit I, we will have three (3) class days mostly devoted to group and class discussion.
+Your participation in these discussion days will be graded!